 Rochester , N.Y.

-First guitar 1961 a little "no name" from Shebarassi Music, and Saturday lessons w/ Marty.
+First guitar 1961 a little "no name" from Shebarassi Music, and Saturday lessons w/ Marty Shebarassi, an accordion playing big band leader .

 In my mother's mind, guitar meant classical/flamenco.
-A style I've perfected over the years which I like to call Clamenco .
+A style that I balked at for years .
 My Conde Hermanos flamenco guitar from Madrid set me on a whole different course than originally planned.
-All good, 3 years later I started studying with Stan Watson at Hochstein Music School where I was taking lessons along with my brother (studying with Vinnie Ruggiero) and two sisters on flute and piano.

 Early teen years I spent learning current tunes off the radio, House of The Rising Sun, Simon and Garfunkel.
 That sort of thing.
 The Beatles, acoustic guitars, and coffee houses .